 The Laughing Chewbacca Mask

 Have you ever seen this video?
 It was not planned and most likely the first take.
 This video had 11,489,605 views at the time I pulled this.
 There’s no script or plan of action.
 It was shot on the fly and is hilarious!

 Do you think she checked her hair before she shot this?
 Do you think she put on makeup?
 You can’t fake or stage authenticity!

 In my opinion, the goal of creating real estate marketing videos should be to build your personal brand amongst your audience and local community + connect with them on a human level.
 Your videos should always represent your authentic self.

 “But everything I say on video makes me nervous”

 If what you are talking bout on video makes you nervous, my advice is to stop selling and start story telling.

 Understanding the next mental objection is the most important!

 Don’t be scared to be you, nobody else can.
 Own It!

-One of the largest obstacles agents have in creating videos is identifying their central message or theme.
+One of the largest obstacles agents have in creating real estate video marketing is identifying their central message or theme.